DustyShoe/InvokeAI-Tools/README.md

 # InvokeAI Database Tools

 A collection of utility scripts for working with the InvokeAI SQLite database.
-These tools are designed for recovering lost image entries, rebuilding the image index, and reclassifying images as user assets.
+These tools are designed for recovering lost image entries, rebuilding the image index, and reclassifying images as user assets and vice versa.

 > <h3 style="color:red; font-weight:bold;"> ⚠️ WARNING: ⚠️</h3>
 > <h3 style="color:red; font-weight:bold;">